Subscribe today to recieve 15% off your next order

 What does chilled chicken mean?

-The chilled chicken used in our grain free dog food recipes is fresh meat which is chilled with a small proportion of frozen added to keep it deeply chilled.
+The chilled chicken used in our grain free dog food recipes is fresh chicken which is chilled with a small proportion of frozen added to keep it deeply chilled.

 Do your recipes contain sugar?